anotherkaizhang/mCodeGPT/README.md

 ### Root-to-Leaf Streamliner (RLS)

 Given the complex hierarchical structure of extensive ontology maps, directly parsing these into prompts for models such as GPT-3.5 can be challenging due to inherent token limitations.
 RLS strategically harmonizes information from the root node to each leaf node, synthesizing the complete hierarchical information into the leaf node's prompt.
-This approach constrains the prompts to fit within the token limits of advanced language models while maintaining essential hierarchical context for precise information extraction.
+This approach constrains the prompts to fit within the token limits of advanced language models while maintaining an essential hierarchical context for precise information extraction.

 ### Breadth-First Ontology Pruner (BFOP)